PRL-PRG/dejavuii/docs/ideas.md

 ### File Path

 File path is a location of file within a project.
-We can say that file path is at a tuple `(P, T, H)` where `P` is a project, `T` is a time and `H` is file hash if in given project at the specified time `T` the file path has contents of file hash `H`.
+We can say that file path is at a tuple `(T, H)` where `T` is time and `H` is file hash if  at the specified time `T` the file path has contents of file hash `H`.
 Any file path that does not exist in given project at the time has implicitly file hash of `0` (deleted).

-File path can be separated into folders and the file, file paths are joined using `/`.
+File path can be separated into folders and the file (last path element), folders and filenames are joined using `/` (like `os.path.join`, i.e. it deals with corner cases such if lhs or rhs is empty the result is the other part and so on).
+In order for the algorithms below to work we should also say that all file Paths never start with `/`, but we expect them to all start from root folders of their projects.

 ### File Hash